qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

     Copy cell content button

-* To zoom into a feature, without having to select it, right-click on the feature you want to zoom in, within the attribute table, and select :guilabel:`Zoom to feature`.
-* Open form

 You can also display a list of actions in this contextual menu.
-This is enabled in the :guilabel:`Actions` tab in the layer properties.
-See :ref:`actions_menu` for more informations on actions.
+This is enabled in the :guilabel:`Actions` tab in the :menuselection:`Layer properties --> Actions tab`.
+See :ref:`actions_menu` for more information on actions.

 Save selected features as new layer
 ===================================

 The selected features can be saved as any OGR-supported vector format and also transformed into another coordinate reference system (CRS).
-Just open the contextual menu of the layer in the layer list in the main interface and click on :menuselection:`Save as` to define the name of the output file, its format and CRS (see section :ref:`label_legend`).
+In the contextual menu of the layer, from the :guilabel:`Layers Panel`, click on :menuselection:`Save as` to define the name of the output file, its format and CRS (see section :ref:`label_legend`).
 To save the selection ensure that the |checkbox| :menuselection:`Save only selected features` is selected.
 It is also possible to specify OGR creation options within the dialog.